rschristopher/rschristopher.github.io/src/criticisms/mining-zero-sum.md

 # Mining is Zero Sum

-> Issuance of Bitcoin and ordering blocks of transactions
+> Issuance of Bitcoin and ordering of blocks of transactions
 > -- *aka mining* -- is the dark side of Bitcoin,
 > the chaotic fringe, the garment of skin,
 > the wasteland of rekt dreams and abandoned code,